8nhuman8/nebular-automata/README.md

   height                The height of the image.

 Basic options:
+  -sp X Y, --starting-point X Y
+                        The coordinate of a starting point.
+By default it's in the middle.
   -rc FLOAT, --reproduce-chance FLOAT
                         The chance the square can produce other squares.
   -mc INT, --max-count INT
                         The maximum number of squares in the image.
 By default, this is half of all pixels in the future image.
   -cb R G B A, --color-background R G B A
                         The background color.
 Color components must be specified between 0 and 255.
 The default color is white.

 Multicoloring options:
   -r, --random-colors   Accent colors will be random.
   -cn INT, --colors-number INT
                         How many colors will be used.
-By default it is 3.
+By default it's 3.
 Must be used with '--random-colors' argument.
   -o, --opaque          All colors will be opaque.

 Additional options:
   -minp FLOAT, --min-percent FLOAT
                         The program will work until nebula is filled with a certain or greater percentage.
   -maxp FLOAT, --max-percent FLOAT
                         The program will work until a nebula is filled with a certain percentage.
   -fi, --fade-in        The original color is white.
-The color of each new
-                        generation will fade into the specified color.
+The color of each new generation will fade into the specified color.
-  -q, --quadratic       Each square will be surrounded not only on each side,
-                        but also on each corner.
+  -q, --quadratic       Each square will be surrounded not only on each side, but also on each corner.

 System options:
-  -s, --save            The generated image will be saved in the root if no
-                        path is specified.
+  -s, --save            The generated image will be saved in the root if no path is specified.
   -p PATH, --path PATH  The path by which the generated image will be saved.
 Write the path without quotes, separating the directories with the usual single slash.
   -dsi, --dont-show-image
                         Do not show image after execution.
 ```